sara-sabr/ITStrategy/_posts/en/2020-11-17-FWD50-in-the-open.md

 In addition to live tweeting, Sean Boots recently published a great blog post with reflections on his FWD50 experience called [Government is actually a big tech company, they just don’t know it yet](https://sboots.ca/2020/11/16/government-is-actually-a-big-tech-company/).

 As always with FWD50, it is impossible to leave this conference without finding new interesting people to follow.
+In addition to all the presenters listed above, we are also following:
 Some of these include:

 - [Yin Yin Lu](https://twitter.com/Yinneth), a self-proclaimed Rhetoric Doctor, shared with the audience how communication science could very well be more important than political science.
 She was funny, witty and very engaging with the participants!